no-stack-dub-sack/apexdox-vs-code/README.md

 ApexDoc2 is A fast, reliable, and configurable documentation generator for Salesforce Apex .cls files, that works with both DX and non-DX projects.
 ApexDoc2 uses a JSDoc-like inline comment syntax.
 Simply tell ApexDoc2 where your class files are, and it will generate a set of static HTML pages that fully document each class/class file, including its properties, methods, enums, and annotations.

 ## Features
-- Run ApexDoc2 and immediately launch your docs using the extension's built-in static server.
+- Run ApexDoc2 and immediately launch your docs using the extension's built-in static server
-- Supports documenting .cls files across multiple source directories for DX projects.
+- Supports documenting .cls files across multiple source directories for DX projects
-- Customizable project "Home page", "project splash" section, and Class Group pages.
+- Includes easy-to-use commands and completion items for contextually auto-stubbing ApexDoc2 comment blocks
-- Links class, interface, method, prop, and enum signatures to source code hosted on GitHub.
+- Customizable project "Home page", "project splash" section, and Class Group pages
-- Customize the favicon, and/or use your own logo, and other static assets in your docs.
+- Links class, interface, method, prop, and enum signatures to source code hosted on GitHub
-- Produces clean, readable HTML output (complements of [pretty](https://github.com/jonschlinkert/pretty)).
+- Customize the favicon, and/or use your own logo, and other static assets in your docs
-- Includes easy-to-use commands and completion items for contextually stubbing ApexDoc2 comment blocks.
+- Produces clean, readable HTML output (complements of [pretty](https://github.com/jonschlinkert/pretty))
-- Includes customized syntax highlighting to make your ApexDoc2 comment blocks stand out and easy to read.
+- Includes customized syntax highlighting to make your ApexDoc2 comment blocks stand out and easy to read
-- Generated documentation is fully searchable, powered by [Lunr](https://lunrjs.com) (supports wildcard searches using the `*` character and searching by page title using `title:<search-term>` syntax).
+- Generated documentation is fully searchable, powered by [Lunr](https://lunrjs.com) (supports wildcard searches using the `*` character and searching by page title using `title:<search-term>` syntax)
-- Easily configurable using VSCode settings.json file or, for more safely checking configs into source control, using an .apexdoc2rc (JSON) or apexdoc2.yml (YAML) file, depending on you and your team's preference (see examples in the [sample app repo](https://github.com/no-stack-dub-sack/apexdoc2-sample-app)).
+- Easily configurable using VSCode settings.json file or, for more safely checking configs into source control, using an .apexdoc2rc (JSON) or apexdoc2.yml (YAML) file, depending on you and your team's preference (see examples in the [sample app repo](https://github.com/no-stack-dub-sack/apexdoc2-sample-app))

 <p align="center">
     <a target="_blank" rel="noopener noreferrer"